 This is quite a long day, but before leaving Cordes, you might wish to explore the lovely covered market, ancient streets and carved facades of the old buildings.
 Then wind your way down through the Porte des Ormeaux to Les Cabannes and across fields and an ancient stone bridge, skirting a little vineyard.
 Scattered farms and shady woodland lead you near to Roussayrolles.
 You could visit this pretty hamlet for a break or dive into the leafy valley of the River Laussiere.
 Then passing abandoned water mills, climb through a pinewood to arrive at the massive Dolmen de Vaour at an ancient crossroads.
 There is an easier walk (via the road from Lapeyrade) into the pretty village of Vaour.

-Accommodation: A renovated farmhouse, Chambre d'Hotes is 1.5 km from the village with basic ensuite rooms for guests.
+Accommodation: A carefully renovated farmhouse, this Chambre d'Hotes is located 1.5 km from the village.
+The comfortable rooms are ensuite, and there is an outdoor swimming-pool.
+The owner cooks delicious meals with products from the local markets.
 Evening meal, breakfast, and packed lunch are included.